-By working your way through it, you will find links to many bond investing articles.
-You can click on each link, read the article, and then come back here until you've finished.
-By the time you're done reading this content and working through the linked resources, you should know enough about bond investing to ask questions of your broker, financial adviser, registered investment advisor, or asset management company.
-The biggest benefit is that you are less likely to feel emotional about your investment decisions when you understand the language and risks.
+By the time you're done reading this content and working through the linked resources, you should know enough about bond investing to ask informed questions of your broker, financial adviser, registered investment advisor, or asset management company.
+The biggest benefit is that you can feel more confident, objective, and less emotional about your investment decisions when you understand the language and risks.

 Ways to Invest in Bonds